 So, more importantly, go to Prospecting stage when you can Accept or Reject the prospects our system have found for you.
 Look if they meet your expectations and if not maybe think what could you improve to match your ideal customer profile better?
 What we recommend is adding positive and negative Keywords to exclude companies that don’t match your ICP.
-Remember that you can always ask our Support Team if you need any help with Targeting!
-As we are done with basic rules, below you will find some examples of targeting done in the Growbots app!
+Remember that you can always ask your Strategy Consultant or our Support Team if you need any help with Targeting!
+As we are done with basic rules, below you will find some examples of targeting done in the Growbots app.

 → C-level, VP, Director and Manager of IT and Marketing

 In small companies, almost every decision must be approved by a C-level employee.
 That is why contacting them in the first place is a good decision, but also every person may lead us to contact them.

 IT and Marketing may have different needs and the way of writing to them may differ.
 Creating two campaigns instead of one merged may help you get better results, as you can write more personalised emails.

 We recommend you to choose to contact 2 prospects from one company, decreasing this number will lead to reducing the number of prospects that you will generate.
 We recommend to send the same campaign to a maximum of 2 people from the small/medium company, otherwise, the company may find you “spammy”.